OussamaHaff/oussamahaff_dev/content/posts/03_understanding_jetpack_compose_syntax.md

 This will actually replace the function parameter name with the value returned by the function after its invocation.

-> *Feel free to edit the interactive code to test it by yourself* ⬆️
+> *Feel free to go back and edit the interactive code snippet* ⬆️

 ## Being Anonymous !